Valerio-git/FDS-project/README.md

 ## Data folder
 It contains utilities for dataset loading, preprocessing, and management:
-- *data_loader.py* defines the `WasteDataset` PyTorch class for raw and white datasets and handles train, validation and test set (60%/20%/20%) with consistent class ordering.
+- *data_loader.py* defines the WasteDataset PyTorch class for raw and white datasets and handles train, validation and test set (60%/20%/20%) with consistent class ordering.
 - *transforms.py* defines image transformation pipelines (augmentation for training, normalization for validation and testing) and uses ImageNet statistics for ResNet compatibility.
-- *reorganize_datasets.py* reorganizes datasets according to `mapping.json` and moves and renames images from item to category folders.
+- *reorganize_datasets.py* reorganizes datasets according to mapping.json and moves and renames images from item to category folders.
-- *white_dataset.py* creates white-background dataset using `rembg`, copies `default` images and removes background from `real_world` images.
+- *white_dataset.py* creates white-background dataset, copies default images and removes background from real_world images.

 ## Training folder
 All the codes for the training of the model and its validation are contained in the *training* folder: